 BOS has now been transferred to a full Jisc service (October 2017), so there will be an excellent technical infrastructure and the reassurance of data security throughout the process.

 From October you will be able to customise and launch your own survey using our detailed online guidance and resources.
-You will also be added to the tracker pilots Jiscmail list that allows you to share ideas and experiences with other participating institution, and that gives you first access to new resources and FAQs.
+You will also be added to the tracker pilots Jiscmail list that allows you to share ideas and experiences with other participating institution, and gives you first access to new resources, tips and FAQs.

 - Sign up for 2018 Tracker here: http://bit.ly/trackersignup18

 - Join the tracker mailing list http://www.jiscmail.ac.uk/jisc-digitalstudent-tracker

 - Follow #digitalstudent and @jisc on Twitter

 - For more information contact: Sarah Knight or sign up and access email@example.com.